-Policy Deployment is widely acknowledged as being used in most large Japanese businesses to provide a core capability which integrates strategy and daily management, and Xerox UK uniquely adopted this methodology.
+Policy deployment is widely acknowledged as being used in most large Japanese businesses to provide a core capability that integrates strategy and daily management, and Xerox UK uniquely adopted this methodology.

-Given the scale of Xerox, naturally its organizational structure is one which could all too easily present significant challenges in aligning and engaging their workforce in ensuring their efforts support the achievement of their goals.
+Given the scale of Xerox, naturally, its organizational structure could easily present significant challenges in aligning and engaging its workforce in ensuring their efforts support the achievement of its goals.

-With four Business Development Units, regional Customer Business Units which covers sales and service, and then centralized corporate functions of legal, finance, quality, HR and corporate communications this is but one layer of complexity.
+With four Business Development Units, regional Customer Business Units which covers sales and service, and then centralized corporate functions of legal, finance, quality, HR, and corporate communications, this is one layer of complexity.

-When considering that business processes are based on customer groups, not specialized function, and a widely dispersed workforce, Strategy Execution becomes increasingly difficult.
+Considering that business processes are based on customer groups, not specialized functions, and a widely dispersed workforce, Strategy Execution becomes increasingly difficult.

 Beyond Total Quality Management

-Having originally applied Total Quality Management (TQM) in the 1970s, the results of this slowed down, calling for a major review of corporate strategy in the early 1990s, which involved Fuji Xero, an avid applicant of Policy Deployment.
+Having originally applied Total Quality Management (TQM) in the 1970s, the results of this slowed down, calling for a major review of corporate strategy in the early 1990s, which involved Fuji Xero, an avid applicant of Hoshin Kanri.

-Today, Xerox UK have nearly 30 years of Policy Deployment experience, with Xerox Corporation tweaking this to their Managing for Results methodology.
+Today, Xerox UK has nearly 30 years of Policy Deployment experience, with Xerox Corporation tweaking this to their Managing for Results methodology.

-It also includes details on the role of managers in communicating the programmes.
+It also includes details on the role of managers in communicating the programs.
 The managers will translate, communicate, negotiate and define goals (catchball) and projects using this information.

-Three level of management review occur.
-The first two are at business unit and company level.
+Three levels of management review occur.
+The first two are at the business unit and company levels.

-Operations Reviews are also conducted on a quarterly basis with senior managers reviewing performance with each unit's general manager and staff, with an agenda which focuses on achieving strategic consistency.
+Operations Reviews are also conducted every quarter, with senior managers reviewing performance with each unit's general manager and staff, with an agenda focusing on achieving strategic consistency.

 What can we learn from Xerox UK?

-In its first iteration, Policy Deployment in the FAIR framework yielded results, but stuttered due to inconsistent reporting, and likely a combination of fearing accountability and failure meaning leadership were misaligned to strategy.
+In its first iteration, Hoshi Kanri within the FAIR framework yielded results but stuttered due to inconsistent reporting and likely a combination of fearing accountability and failure, meaning leadership was misaligned to strategy.

-This demonstrates the risks of over-complicating Policy Deployment, and is a clear lesson for any business applying Hoshin, Policy Deployment or their own framework, such as Xerox, for their strategy.
+This demonstrates the risks of over-complicating Policy Deployment.
+It is a clear lesson for any business applying Hoshin, Policy Deployment, or their business system, such as Xerox, for their strategy.

 - What is Hoshin Kanri?
-The definitive answer: Learn about Hoshin's origins, the seven steps of execution, how Hoshin is different from policy and goal deployment, plus much more
+Learn about Hoshin's origins, the seven steps of execution, how Hoshin is different from policy and goal deployment, plus much more

-- Hoshin Kanri - OGSM - OKR: A case of apples and oranges?: Uncover the similarities between Hoshin Kanri, OGSM and OKR in our comparsion feature.
+- Hoshin Kanri v OGSM v OKR eBook: Uncover the similarities between Hoshin Kanri, OGSM, and OKR in our comparison feature.